Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 4) Practical Travel Tips for March in Tokyo 2026

-Dress in layers: March in Tokyo is known for its temperature swings.
-A light sweater or knit top is ideal during the day, but a thicker coat or windproof jacket is often necessary in the mornings and evenings.
+Dress in layers: Tokyo weather in March is known for its temperature swings.
+While a light jumper or knit top is ideal during the day, a thicker coat or windproof jacket is often necessary in the mornings and evenings.
 This layered approach allows you to adjust comfortably throughout the day.

 Prepare for pollen season: March is the peak pollen season in Japan.
-Travelers with allergies should bring masks or consider purchasing anti-allergy sprays and medications, which are widely available in Tokyo drugstores.
+Travelers with allergies should bring masks or consider purchasing allergy medications and sprays, which are widely available at Tokyo drugstores. *If your UME Travel trip to Japan includes a private car service with a guide, you can ask them about the types and details of medications available to buy.

 Track cherry blossom timing: Cherry blossom dates vary each year.
-Downloading a "sakura forecast" or "cherry blossom front" app can help you monitor the progress of the blooms in real time and adjust your plans accordingly, especially if you are visiting in the second half of March.
+Downloading the "sakura Navi" app can help you monitor bloom progress in real time and adjust your plans accordingly, especially if you are visiting Tokyo in the second half of March.

 2. Best Time of Day to Explore Tokyo in March 2026